5 Runway Trends from New York Fashion Week Destined for Greatness in 2024

 5 Trends from New York Fashion Week We're About to See Everywhere in 2024

-Style Notes: In recent years you might have been more likely to spot white lace on coquettish dresses and trimming pretty hemlines than as a sultry, after-dark alternative, but as spring/summer draws to a close, expect to see more of this sheer, suggestive fabric as the dark answer to 2023's ultra-romantic ode to the cute and colourful.
-Whether worn head to toe a la Gabriela Hearst or layered under a sensible puffer coat as seen at Michael Kors [pictured above], the new way to show a little skin (without having to bear all), is through a lace curtain.
+Style Notes: In recent years, you might have been more likely to spot white lace on coquettish dresses and trimming pretty hemlines than as a sultry, after-dark nod, but when the spring/summer season draws to a close, expect to see more of this sheer, suggestive fabric as the dark answer to 2023's ultra-romantic ode to the cute and colourful.
+Whether worn head to toe à la Gabriela Hearst or layered under a sensible puffer coat as seen at Michael Kors, the new way to show a little skin (without having to bear all), is through a lace curtain.

 2. Pretty in Pink

 Style Notes: Less of a major trend and more of an easy-to-replicate styling hack, the clever use of shoulder-robed jumpers, scarves and neckerchief detailing is a reminder of just how easy it is to take your look from good to great in just one step.
-There is an art form to this kind of nonchalant draping (see the expert knitwear knotting at Ulla Johnson [pictured above, right]), and generally, matching tones elevates the trend.
-But should you find yourself wondering how to make an old jumper feel new again, try loosely tying it around a knit dress or across your shoulders.
+There is an art form to this kind of nonchalant draping (see the expert knitwear-knotting at Ulla Johnson above), and generally, matching tones elevate it all.
+But should you find yourself wondering how to make an old jumper feel new again, try loosely tying it around a knitted dress or across your shoulders.
 It's the new way to do "old money".

 4. Back to Business

 Style Notes: Given that the beginning of the 2020s was all about easing out of workwear and into loungewear, it's only taken a couple of years for us to get back to suits and sharp tailoring.
-Granted, we aren't quite ready for pinstripes and stilettos, but retro office wear was all over the New York runways, pulling references from everyone from 1950s secretaries to 1980s She-E-Os.
-If one thing is clear, it's that 2024 marks a return to dressing up for work again, and to get ahead you're going to want to make sure you have a good blazer, collared shirt and pencil skirt in your arsenal.
+Granted, we aren't quite ready for shoulder pads and stilettos, but retro officewear was all over the New York runways, pulling references from everyone from 1950s secretaries to 1980s "She-E-Os".
+If one thing is clear it's that 2024 marks a return to dressing up for work again, and to get ahead you're going to want to make sure you have a good blazer, collared shirt and pencil skirt in your arsenal.

 5. Ready, Set, Faux

-Style Notes: Let's be honest—there's simply no reason to buy real fur when faux fur now looks this good.
-Big, fluffy, faux coats came back onto the agenda in 2023 as a street style favourite, and in an act of reverse influence, the runway has cottoned onto the undeniable glamour of a statement coat and made it a certified trend for 2024 too.
+Style Notes: Let's be honest: there's simply no reason to buy real fur when faux now looks this good.
+Big, fluffy faux-fur coats came back onto the agenda in 2023 as a street style favourite, and in an act of reverse influence, the runway has cottoned on to the undeniable glamour of a statement coat and made it a certified trend for 2024 too.
 As seen at Helmut Lang and Puppets and Puppets [pictured above], faux-fur coats toe the line between comfort and elegance, delivering a resoundingly chic silhouette that will keep you looking put-together and feeling cosy all winter long.
 What's not to love?

 In her role as shopping editor at Who What Wear, Remy is interested in discovering new and exciting brands to share with the Who What Wear readership and particularly loves uncovering hidden gems at affordable prices to make shopping accessible to everyone.